aishuv2114/Marketing-Analytics/SQL.md

 ![Screenshot_26](https://user-images.githubusercontent.com/113862057/192419258-d4f2fe17-3c1a-4ef6-a5b2-1f357cb4856d.png)

 **Insights**
-- A fair number of our customers do come back to the site after the first session.
+- A fair number of customers do come back to the site after the first session.

 2)The marketing director has another request to understand the minimum, maximum, and average time between the first and second session for